- Building Department

 There shall be a Wiring Inspector and one or more Deputy Wiring Inspectors appointed annually by the Board of Selectmen.
 The duties and authority of the Wiring Inspectors and the Deputy Wiring Inspectors shall include, but shall not be limited to, those specified in MGL Chapter 166, Sections 32, 32A.

 *PERMITS ARE NOT ACCEPTED ELECTRONICALLY, THEY MUST BE MAILED OR DROPPED OFF COMPLETED with VALID LICENSE, CURRENT WORKERS COMP CERTIFICATE AND PAYMENT*

-- Additions and Alterations Building Permit
+- Additions Remodel Alterations Building Permit

 - Application to Amend Existing Permit

 - Commercial Non 1 and 2 Family Dwelling Permit

 - Permit to Do Plumbing (PDF)

 - Roofing, Siding, Windows and Minor Repairs